aeyuk/Multithreaded-Matrix-Multiplication/README.md

 # Multithreaded Matrix Multiplication

+## Current Issues

+*This project has many issues that need to be fixed still.*
+* msgrcv operates serially rather than maximizing parallelism
+* Messages are built twice technically.
+A different method should be used to achieve asynchronous message building
+* Message counts are not protected in compute
+* The critical section is way too large in package

 ## Description

 This project codes a multithreaded reader/writer system that multiples matrices using ipc message queues.